EduardoZepeda/coffee-bytes-hugo/content/posts/diferencias-entre-select_related-y-prefetch_related-en-django/index.en.md

 - Eduardo Zepeda
 ---

-The _select_related_ and _prefetch_relate_d methods **are used to reduce the number of queries made to the database**.
+The *select_related* and *prefetch_related* methods **are used to reduce the number of queries made to the database**.
 This translates into response time for each view.
 In addition, using these methods is one of the [actions to implement to improve the performance of a Django application](/en/how-to-scale-a-django-app-to-serve-one-million-users/)

 ## select_related

-The _select_related_ method is **used to follow a relationship of type ForeignKey or OneToOneField to the respective objects it points to and obtain them.**.
+The *select_related* method is **used to follow a relationship of type ForeignKey or OneToOneField to the respective objects it points to and obtain them.**.

-When using _select_related_ we will have a longer query, however, the advantage is that it will no longer be necessary to access the database again to obtain the objects of the related model.
+When using *select_related* we will have a longer query, however, the advantage is that it will no longer be necessary to access the database again to obtain the objects of the related model.

 ![Schematic diagram of select_related ](images/select_related.png)